yorickpeterse/oga/CONTRIBUTING.md

 ## Submitting Changes

-Before making any big changes it's best to open a Github issue to discuss the matter, this saves you from potentially spending hours on something that might ultimately be rejected.
+Before making any big changes it's best to open a GitLab issue to discuss the matter, this saves you from potentially spending hours on something that might ultimately be rejected.